- 15 Nov 2024

 #level = INFO

 The most relevant configurations are present in the example.
-Descriptions of each configuration variable as well as additional variables are available in this section.
+Descriptions of each configuration variable as well as additional variables are available here.
 Any variable that is commented out is left as the default.

 For convenience, the gateway server installer generated an example CA certificate, as well as an example public/private pair for the client that was signed by the same CA. You can copy them to your machine with the following commands: